goargus/logger/README.md

   - Status: active or locked
   - Only one active period per entity at a time
   - Automatically transitions via scheduled tasks
-- **Term**: Administrative terms for organizational entities
-  - Defines operational periods for entities
-  - Reporting periods are scoped to terms

 ### Key Relationships